Genome Browsing and Visualization - Ensembl

 When do transcripts belong to the same gene?

-Transcripts that share exons are considered to belong to the same gene locus in Ensembl.
+Transcripts that share exons transcribed from the same strand are considered to belong to the same gene locus in Ensembl.

 What are the two main types of transcripts annotated in Ensembl?